alidanapour/DiscordOnTheGo/README.md

 # DiscordOnTheGo
 This project is a [Discord](https://discord.com/) chat bot that I wrote in order to learn Golang.
 Discord is a VoIP, instant messaging, and digital distribution platform targeted primarily towards gamers.
 My project uses the Discord API in order to run an interactive chat bot with users on a Discord server.

 In terms of file structure, the backbone of the project is located in main.go and messages/messages.go.
-The most interesting code of this project so far would be the image generation for Rock Paper Scissors (See [Interesting Features](#interesting-features) below).
+The most interesting code of this project so far would be the image generation for Rock Paper Scissors (See [Interesting Features](#interesting-features)).
 Images of the server in action can be seen in [Screenshots](#screenshots).

 *Note: This project is still under developement*